 A kettlebell is one of the pieces of equipment that looks easier to use than it actually is, I think that is why so many people buy them for their homes and use it only a handful of times.
 The idea of buying home equipment and using it is a lot harder than you think.
-I know several clients over the years have told me that they have boought something for the home to workout with and it never happens.
+I know several clients over the years that have told me that they have bought something for their home to work out with and it rarely happens.
 I am in the same boat, pushing yourself through a workout is hard enough in itself let alone trying to do it from home.
 If you can push yourself at home with or without a kettlebell then I bow down to you.
 The main concern for people who are training at home by themselves with kettlebells is that they have poor form and that results in an injury.
 At the end of this blog there will be beginner, intermediate, and advanced training programmes with kettlebells.

 Getting a Kettlebell

-Try to only use the iron cast style kettlebells as the plastic ones are awful, the grip is crap which will result in you messing your hands up more than you need too.
-Plus the iron ones look cool as fuck.
-You can now get your hands on some ultra cool kettlebells such as iron man and gorilla ones.
-Go and check out Onnit.com (no affiliation) as these provide all these crazy type kettlebells.
-You will have to pay postage and packaging as they are an American brand but they are an awesome company.
-Don’t just buy the cheapest kettlebell there is as this will bite you in the ass for sure.
+Try to only use the iron cast style kettlebells as the plastic ones are awful, the grip is crap which will result in you messing your hands up more than you need to.
+Plus the iron ones look cool as fuck!
+You can now get your hands on some ultra cool kettlebells such as iron man and skull ones.
+Go and check out TRX Kettlebells that we found on Amazon.
+These provide all these robust equipment that are made for easy-use.
+Don’t just buy the cheapest ones that you can find as this will bite you in the ass for sure.
 Do some research before purchasing a kettlebell as the cheap ones are generally no good.
 You can get a kettlebell from most big supermarkets or a good retail shop but honestly I would try out some of the recognised tools first.

 Will Kettlebells Get Me Lean?

 The beauty of a kettlebell is the amount of exercises you can do with them.
 If you want to look lean and athletic then these are a great tool for getting you there.
 There are the ultimate tool for improving everything from muscle gain, fat loss, strength, cardiovascular health, mobility and flexibility.
 Forget about doing your fifty sit ups at the end of your workout add some kettlebell training to your programme and your core will work overtime.
 If you are after fat loss which is what the majority of gym users are there for then get hold of a kettlebell in your next workout.
 They are up there with some of the top calorie burners such as running.
-A study done by the Amercian Council on Exercise reported that the average person can burn 400 calories in 20 minutes with a kettlebell.
+A study done by the American Council on Exercise reported that the average person can burn 400 calories in 20 minutes with a kettlebell.
 I once had a client who participated in a kettlebell class that I ran and was wearing a heart rate monitor.
 The class was 30 minutes long and the lad was athletic and fit so was working extremely hard.
 He finished the class with a total of 692 calories burned and was destroyed at the end of the workout.
 Bare in mind to burn this amount of calories would require you working really hard don’t think that you can do a few reps and be hitting 400 plus calories.
 I think there is a lot of bullshit sale tactics in the fitness industry where you only hear the good points.
 It won’t be easy if you want results so don’t ever kid yourself.
 Its pretty simple, no matter what method you use to get results you will have to put the hard work in.

 From working with clients and running kettlebell classes over the years the same problem that occurs is people complaining about lower back issues when moving the kettlebell about.
-Obviously everyone will have different reasons why this happens.
+Obviously everyone will have different reasons for this.
 However, some of the common reasons are because they are not using the glutes enough or that the hamstrings are exceptionally tight.
 My suggestion for improving this would be to review your form on all exercises in particular the swing and get stretching at least once a day.
 Either check your form by recording yourself or get a trainer from the gym to have a look at your form for you.
 One thing to make sure you have on point before advancing with other kettlebell moves is your swing, I can’t reinforce it enough.